Stiliger sp. #4

 white, comma-shaped egg mass on its host alga.

-First recorded in Hawaii from Black Rock, Maui by CP on Oct.
+It was first recorded in Hawaii from Black Rock, Maui by CP on Oct.
 20, 1994.

 Photo: CP: 1